kwant-project/kwant/doc/source/tutorial/kpm.rst

 .. literalinclude:: ../images/kpm_normalization.txt

-We see that the integral of the density of states is normalized to 1.
-If we wish to calculate, say, the number of states populated in equilibrium, then we should integrate with respect to a Fermi-Dirac distribution and multiply by the total number of available states in the system:
+We see that the integral of the density of states is normalized to the total number of available states in the system.
+If we wish to calculate, say, the number of states populated in equilibrium, then we should integrate with respect to a Fermi-Dirac distribution:

 .. literalinclude:: kernel_polynomial_method.py
     :start-after: #HIDDEN_BEGIN_int2